sap-tutorials/Tutorials/tutorials/xsa-e2e-cds-new/xsa-e2e-cds-new.md

 [ACCORDION-BEGIN [Step 1: ](Create a new CDS artifact)]

-Open the existing Core Data Services file in Code Editor mode:
+Back in the development perspective, open the existing Core Data Services file in Code Editor mode:

 ![New CDS artifact](code.png)